Physical Science and Everyday Thinking

 Physical Science and Everyday Thinking is Inquiry Based

 Physical Science and Everyday Thinking elicits student initial ideas and then provides students with opportunities to acquire evidentiary support, through hands-on activities or computer simulations, that helps them to decide, if appropriate, to develop new or modified ideas.

 Physical Science and Everyday Thinking includes a Unique Learning about Learning Components

 This component of Physics and Everyday Thinking is designed to help students develop an understanding of how scientists develop knowledge, how they learn science themselves, and how others (for example, either elementary school students or other college students) learn science.

-The first chapter introduces students to all of the common themes of course.
+The chapter introduces students to all of the common themes of the course.
 The concept of interactions is first introduced in the context of “contact push/pull interactions" between rigid objects that are touching and pushing or pulling on each other.
 Students investigate both interactions that involve involve friction (when the objects' surfaces rub one another) and do not involve friction.